• Skip to primary navigation

 Origins Of Massaman Chicken Curry

-While most people consider Massman Curry as an authentic Thai dish, there is the common and highly probable belief that “massaman” curry has its origins in the middle east.
-The most obvious clue is “massaman” is known to be a derivative of masulman, an archaic form of the Persian word for Muslim, and later in the 19th century as mussulman.
+While most people consider Massman Curry as an authentic Thai dish, there is the common and highly probable belief that “massaman” curry has its origins in the Middle East.
+The most obvious clue is that “massaman” is known to be a derivative of masulman, an archaic form of the Persian word for Muslim, and later in the 19th century as mussulman.

 The most compelling evidence is the ingredients used for this delicious chicken curry.
 Massaman curry can contain several spices in the curry mixture that are not traditional ingredients to Thai cuisine, such as turmeric, star anise, cumin, coriander or cardamom, cinnamon, bay leaves, to name a few.